rsbohn/9pJSON/README.md

 Contributing
 Porting any of the following:
-- libdraw
+* libdraw (to HTML5 Canvas)
-- auth (kinda essential)
+* auth (kinda essential)
-- factotum
+* factotum
-- secret store
+* secret store

-To contribute just fork this repository
+To contribute please fork this repository, submit pull requests.

+Much of this code is based on https://github.com/aiju/jsdrawterm